If you are on the hunt for a high quality, USA made, thick steel gun safe, then a Fort Knox safe might be just for you.

 While not as well known as the full size safes and vaults, Fort Knox’s pistol boxes are of some of the greatest quality in the industry.

-The Fort Knox Original (PB1), Personal (PB4), Auto (PB5) and the longer Shotgun (PB6) have a great non electronic push button locking for quick access.
+The Fort Knox Original (PB1) (you can buy it here), Personal (PB4), Auto (PB5) and the longer Shotgun (PB6) have a great non electronic push button locking for quick access.
 With some of the thickest steel in the pistol box industry, these are not to be ignored.
 For more info on these, check out this article!

 Fort Knox continues to be one of my favorite brands of gun safes.
 They give so many options, and are built super well.